wrist mechanics online course featured image

 Example 4: Straight Hook

-A hook is another common shot that many golfers hit.
-Many say the hook is caused by tempo or coming from the inside.
-What we know about a hook is that your face will be square to the target, the path of the club is inside to out.
+What we know about a hook is that your face will be square to the target, and the path of the club is inside to out.

 This is why when you hit a hook, you feel like you are swinging out to the right of the target, but the ball goes left.
 The clubface is closed to that path.
 The more closed it is, the more the ball hooks.

-To fix a hook:
+To Fix a Hook:

 Analyzing Your Own Ball Flight